cbadenes/semantic-report-search/README.md

 GET http://localhost:8000/v0/search?q=Digital
 ```

+### Test the Search API from the Frontend Interface

+To explore the search results via a web interface:

+1. Open the file frontend/index.html in your browser (right-click → *"Open with Live Server"* in VS Code, or double-click to open it locally).
+2. Type a search query in the *Search term* input box.
+3. Choose the desired *API version* from the dropdown:
+    - v0: Exact match
+    - v1.4: Autocomplete support
+    - v2.1: Word Embeddings
+    - etc.
+4. Click the Search button to query the backend.
+5. Results will be displayed dynamically, including matched report names, views, and highlighted keywords.

+Make sure the API backend (python run_api.py) is running on http://localhost:8000 before you open the page.
+Otherwise, the frontend won't be able to fetch data.

 ---

 This setup allows you to write ideas in natural language and use AI to turn them into code — great for learning and understanding the logic behind programming.